dwindsor/dwindsor.github.io/_posts/2016-10-07-hardened-atomic.md

 the same counter before the first thread is able to revert the previously executed addition operation (by executing a subtraction operation of the same (or greater) magnitude), the counter will have been incremented to a value greater than `INT_MAX`.
-At this point, the protection provided by PAX_REFCOUNT has been bypassed, as further increments to the counter will not be detected by the processor's overflow detection mechanism.
+At this point, the protection provided by `PAX_REFCOUNT` has been bypassed, as further increments to the counter will not be detected by the processor's overflow detection mechanism.

-The likelihood of an attacker being able to exploit this race was sufficiently insignificant such that PAX_REFCOUNT's authors thought that fixing the race would be counterproductive.
+The likelihood of an attacker being able to exploit this race was sufficiently insignificant such that `PAX_REFCOUNT`'s authors thought that fixing the race would be counterproductive.

 ### Performance Impact
-Preliminary benchmarks indicate HARDENED_ATOMIC incurs negligible performance impact.
+Preliminary benchmarks indicate `HARDENED_ATOMIC` incurs negligible performance impact.
 However, we will be posting definitive benchmarks soon.

 ### Bugs Prevented
-The following vulnerabilities would have been prevented by HARDENED\_ATOMIC:
+The following vulnerabilities would have been prevented by `HARDENED_ATOMIC`:

 * [CVE-2016-3135](https://www.cve.mitre.org/cgi-bin/cvename.cgi?name=2016-3135) - Netfilter xt_alloc_table_info integer overflow
 * [CVE-2016-0728](https://www.cve.mitre.org/cgi-bin/cvename.cgi?name=2016-0728) - Keyring refcount overflow